 Note: see comments regarding images and copyright © etc. on the Usage &c. page as well.

-1787: Cheveley house does appear to be on Chapman’s 1787 map of Newmarket.
+1787: As with the map above, Cheveley house does appear to be on Chapman’s 1787 map of Newmarket.
 Reference: SRO(B)435, ‘Plan of the Town of Newmarket, surveyed by I. Chapman London: Printed for W Faden.
 Geogr. to the King Charing Cross March 31 1787’, (Suffolk County Record Office, Bury St Edmunds).

 1821: Cheveley House appears to be on the 1821 enclosure map of Newmarket All Saints’ parish.
 Reference: FL609/13/12, Plan of the Parish of All Saints, Newmarket, in the County of Cambridge, 1821, (Suffolk County Record Office, Bury St Edmunds).
 [Note: this would fit very well with the description of Woodward Mudd’s house and surgery in 1818.]